 The next morning I wrote an email to my friends, clients and students about my Vision, and how I felt that the Earth had gone through a transformation, had changed for the better.

-It has taken us a while, but we finally came up with a logo for Modern Minoan Paganism.
+It has taken us a while, but we finally came up with a logo for our Minoan spiritual tradition.
 Until we started tossing ideas around, I had no idea it was going to be such a tricky issue.

 There are lots of symbols that people associate with the Minoans.
 Perhaps the most famous is the labrys - the double-bladed ax that was used not to sacrifice animals (it appears they used swords and daggers for that) but as a sacred symbol with many layers of meaning.